ModMaster Manual - Troubleshooting

 "Invalid read count (XXX) - response would exceed max PDU size (XXX bytes)"

-"Invalid read count (XXX) - response would exceed count limit (XXX bytes)"
+"Invalid read count (XXX) - exceeds count limit (XXX bytes)"

 "Invalid write count (XXX) - byte count (XXX) would not fit in a byte"